celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 **Roadmap**: Note that the “publicKey” first part of the public key field is currently ignored, and thus can be set to any 128 character hex value.
 The rest is used for the BLS public key and proof-of-possession.
 {% endhint %}

-Affiliate your validator with your validator group.
-Note that you will not be a member of this group until the validator group accepts you:
+Affiliate your Validator with your Validator Group.
+Note that you will not be a member of this group until the Validator Group accepts you:

 ```bash
 celocli validator:affiliate --set $CELO_VALIDATOR_GROUP_ADDRESS --from $CELO_VALIDATOR_ADDRESS